New GOP-led voting restrictions head to key vote in Texas | Federal News Network

-AUSTIN, Texas (AP) — Texas Republicans set out late Wednesday to begin passing sweeping new voting restrictions that include reduced options to cast ballots, limits on polling hours and more power handed to partisan poll watchers.
+AUSTIN, Texas (AP) — Texas Republicans advanced a slate of proposed new voting restrictions Thursday that would reduce options to cast ballots, limit polling hours and hand more power to partisan poll watchers.

-The bill was expected to clear the GOP-controlled state Senate — a key marker in a campaign by Republicans, including Gov. Greg Abbott, to impose new restrictive measures over elections in America’s biggest red state.
+All those efforts are rolled into a single bill that cleared the GOP-controlled state Senate — a key marker in a campaign by Republicans, including Gov. Greg Abbott, to impose new restrictive measures over elections in America’s biggest red state.

+A first vote on the Senate bill was slowed by hours of questioning by Democrats that spilled overnight into early Thursday morning.
+The measure eventually passed 18-13 in a vote along party lines.

 It comes after an elections overhaul was signed into law last week in Georgia, where opponents have already filed lawsuits and are calling for boycotts of corporations that are silent on restrictive voting measures.
-Critics of the Texas legislation known as Senate Bill 7 say it particularly targets expanded access put into place during last year’s election in Harris County, which is home to more than 2 million voters, controlled by Democrats and a key Texas battleground that includes Houston.
+Critics of the Texas legislation say the efforts particularly target expanded access put into place during last year’s election in Harris County, which is home to more than 2 million voters, controlled by Democrats and a key Texas battleground that includes Houston.

 One measure would eliminate drive-thru voting, which more than 127,000 people around Houston used during early voting last year.
 More than half of those voters were Black, Latino or Asian, said Democratic state Sen. Carol Alvarado.